 ‘He’s a killer.’
 One of the men in the far corner swung his empty tankard through the air like a club.
 ‘Heard he’s killed hundreds of the tin men.
 Thousands.’

 ‘I heard he was one of Ædyn’s lot once,’ another added.
 ‘A high up one.
 Not just a tin man, but one of their faceless captains, that’s why he’s got that fancy sword like they do.
-Turned against them and swore revenge after they did somethin’ unforgivable.’
+Turned against them and swore revenge after they did somethin’ unforgivable even for them.’

 ‘Thanks.’
 Ilerwe climbed down from her chair with balled fists and slumped over the small drink the innkeeper set on the table, passing him a silver piece.

 The innkeeper fumbled it and nearly dropped it again after he’d weighed it in his palm.
-‘Missy, you could buy everythin’ in the cellar for another few of these.’
+‘Milady, you could buy everythin’ in the cellar for another few of these.’

 ‘Keep it,’ Ilerwe said.
 ‘I’ve only got a couple left, but you can have those too if you’ve heard anything about the Shadow of the Moon that’s not just old stories.’